 Borax Hot Springs

 Borax Hot Springs pool

-The water of the hot springs contains the highest concentrations of sodium borate (borax), arsenic, and lead which make the water unsafe to drink.
+The water of the hot springs contains the highest concentrations of sodium borate (borax), arsenic, and lead, making it unsafe to drink.

-In 1993, The Nature Conservancy bought 160-acre private land including Borax Lake to save endangered species of the Borax Lake chub, as well as the fragile and unique geothermal ecosystem.
-Currently, the area is managed by The Nature Conservancy, BLM, and the Oregon Department of Fish and Wildlife.
-Due to Borax Lake being a biological preserve, only foot traffic is allowed after the second gate.
+The area is currently managed by The Nature Conservancy, the Bureau of Land Management (BLM), and the Oregon Department of Fish and Wildlife.
+As Borax Lake is a biological preserve, only foot traffic is permitted beyond the second gate.

-Visitors or tourists can visit this site, however, swimming in the lake and soaking in the hot springs are forbidden due to health hazards and to preserve this exceptional and delicate ecosystem.
+Visitors are welcome to explore the site; however, swimming in the lake and soaking in the hot springs are prohibited due to health hazards and the need to preserve this exceptional and delicate ecosystem.

 Cautions: The scalding temperatures, steam, and fragile ground surface - all of those make this place unsafe.
-The posted signs warn about the dangers of the area.
-Watch your step, the thin ground surface could break under your weight and expose you to boiling water.
+The scalding temperatures, steam, and fragile ground surface make this area unsafe.
+Posted signs warn visitors to watch their step, as the thin ground could break underfoot and expose them to boiling water.

+Borax Hot Springs